fluid-project/infusion/README.txt

 The Fluid Project uses a wiki for documentation and project collaboration: http://wiki.fluidproject.org.

 The User Manual for Fluid releases consists of a number of information pages stored in the Fluid Wiki.
-The pages fall into a number of categories, including tutorials, API descriptions, testing procedures, and data-gathering approaches.
-To make the manual pages easy to locate, identify, and peruse, we have set up the following aids to navigation:
+The pages include tutorials, API descriptions, testing procedures, and data-gathering approaches.
+To make the manual pages easy to navigation we have added the following guides:

     * An organized Table of Contents is provided for the reader, with links to all manual pages, each with a brief description of the page contents.